Crash suspect’s ex-teacher says he idolized Hitler, Nazism

 “I thought it had something to do with Trump.
 Trump’s not a white supremacist,” said Bloom, speaking from the condominium in Maumee, Ohio, where she had lived with her son until he moved out a few months ago.

-In a photo taken by the New York Daily News, Fields was shown standing Saturday with a half-dozen other men, all wearing the Vanguard America uniform of khakis and white polo shirts.
+In photos taken before the rally, Fields was shown standing Saturday with a half-dozen other men, all wearing the Vanguard America uniform of khakis and white polo shirts.
 The men held white shields with Vanguard America’s black-and-white logo of two crossed axes.
 The Confederate statue of Robert E. Lee was in the background.

-The Daily News said the photo was taken about 10:30 a.m.
+The photo was taken about 10:30 a.m.
 Saturday just hours before authorities say Fields crashed his car into the crowd at 1:42 p.m.
 The Anti-Defamation League says Vanguard America believes the U.S. is an exclusively white nation, and uses propaganda to recruit young white men online and on college campuses.

 In blog posts after the violence, the Daily Stormer, a leading white nationalist website that promoted the Charlottesville event, pledged to hold more events “soon.”